Everest Base Camp Trek by Road

 On the eighth day, you will trek from Namche Bazaar to Tengboche.
 It is a small village famous for Tengboche Monastery.
 Trekking distance from Namche Bazaar to Tengboche is around 5 to 6 hours.
 The trail is now more accessible, but since the air gets thinner, you might be out of breath; thus, take it slow.

 You will come across an abandoned airport.
-It is out of use by the Nepal Government due to a few accidents that took place there.
-Now, there is an open space where you can rest and enjoy the panoramic views of the Himalayas.
+The Nepal Government has stopped using it due to a few accidents.
+Now, there is an open space where you can rest and enjoy panoramic views of the Himalayas.

 As you make your way, you will love the grandeur of the Himalayas.
 Towering peaks on both sides will surround you.
 As you look up, you will see the majestic Mount Everest.
 It is the highest mountain in the world, looming in the distance.